TheLunaticScripter/ls_sql_server/README.md

 -------

 ### default.rb
-Installs SQL and creates a cluster if the cluster attribute is set to cluster
+Installs SQL and enbles Always-On feature if the cluster attribute is set to cluster

 ### cluster.rb
-Creates a Failover-Cluster and sets SQL Always-On feature
+Sets SQL Always-On feature

 ### install.rb
 Installs SQL and sets max memory to 80% of total node memory